 - Process Control & Engineering

 - Computer Modeling

 Overall it was a great Die Cast Exposition for NADCA and the die casting industry.
 We look forwards to the next big Exposition in October,2018 in Indianapolis again which is the branded location of the North American Die Cast Exposition by NADCA.

-Premier Die Casting located in NJ utilizes state of the art equipment in manufacturing high pressure aluminum die castings such as robots, computerized process monitoring, die temperature control systems, and late model CNC machine centers that machine the castings produced to exacting dimensions.
+Premier Engineered Products utilizes state of the art equipment in manufacturing high pressure aluminum die castings such as robots, computerized process monitoring, die temperature control systems, and late model CNC machine centers that machine the castings produced to exacting dimensions.

 With a trained work force Premier is in a position to offer high quality and cost effective aluminum die cast parts to the global market.

 Please send your inquiries and project files to firstname.lastname@example.org